The latest technique in fraud prevention is called email risk assessment – but how does it work, and why is it so efficient?

-This gives fraudsters a lot of control, as they can still receive communications from your business, without attaching any real ID to the account.
+This gives fraudsters a lot of control, as they can still receive emails from your business, without attaching any real ID or financial details to the account.

 Moreover, it makes it easy to create an address where the name matches the one on the stolen credit card whose details they have acquired.
-If they come across a stolen card number that belongs to James Berkley, it’s easy enough to create email@example.com to avoid suspicion.
+If they come across a stolen card number that belongs to James Berkley, it’s easy enough to create firstname.lastname@example.org and to send emails from there to avoid suspicion.

 So how do you ensure the address points towards a real user versus a fraudster?